SnapperGee/cli-readme-generator/README.md

    The `outputFilepath` prompt sets the file name/path of the generated markdown file.
-Non blank input that can be resolved to a path that doesn't exist or points to an pre-existing file to overwrite is required.
+Non blank input that can be resolved to a path that doesn't exist or points to a preexisting file to overwrite is required.

-An invalid output file name/path will result in the user being reprompted for a file name/path.
+An invalid output file name/path will result in the user being reprompted for if.
 If a negative response is given for the final confirmation step, then the user is given the option to change previous answers to prompts.

 ## Examples